magomezh/Instacart-Shopper/README.md

 ## Data Source
 ---
 We used Kaggle.com -- Instacart’s 2017 Online Grocery Shopping Dataset for our analysis: [Instacart Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis/data)

-## Scope
----
-To mine the frequent item sets and devise association rules from Kaggle’s Instacart dataset, we decided to use a machine learning algorithm called apriori (used Python mlxtend library to import apriori, and association rules).

 ## Findings
 ___